 4. TAKE SAFETY PRECAUTIONS

 Home inspectors also pay attention to items relating to protecting the home and its occupants from danger.
-They can alert you to important safety precautions which home buyers will appreciate, such as:
+They can alert you to important safety precautions that home buyers will appreciate, such as:

 - Installing smoke detectors on each level